MikelMNJ/starter-app/README.md

 export default reducer;
 ```

-**Note**: It's recommended to create a new folder in *modules* for any other reducers, actions, selectors etc. you wish to have.
+**Note**: It's recommended to create a new folder in *modules* for other sections of your site.
+These other reducers, actions, selectors etc. will keep things scalable and manageable.
 Don't forget to add any new reducers in *store.js* &mdash; they should be added to `const reducers = {}`.

 ## About Middleware and Afterware